Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: The exit point

-The process of photons absorption is usually depicted as a vertical channel \cite{Ivanov:2005}, i.e. the electron climbs the effective potential and moves towards its maximum.
+The multiphoton absorption is usually depicted as a vertical channel \cite{Ivanov:2005}, i.e. the electron climbs the effective potential and moves towards its maximum.
 Hence, we can characterize the exit point in this way.
-As seen in fig \ref{Hofdata1}, the maximum of the barrier height is located at $x_m=\sqrt{\frac{Z_{eff}}{F}}$ and we expect that the ionized electron climbs the barrier and moves towards $x_m$.
-In fig \ref{Hofdata4}, we plot the ionization time versus the exit point $x_m=\sqrt{\frac{Z_{eff}}{F}}$ for the two $Z_{eff}= 1.344,1.6875$.
-Unlike $x_E$, the exit point $x_m$, and hence, the curves in fig \ref{Hofdata4} depend on $Z_{eff}$.
+As seen in Fig. \ref{Hofdata1}, the maximum of the barrier height is located at $x_m=\sqrt{{Z_{eff}}/{F}}$ and we expect that the ionized electron, climbing the barrier, will moves towards $x_m$.
+In Fig. \ref{Hofdata4}, we plot the ionization time $\tau_{dion}$ versus the exit point for the two $Z_{eff}=1.344,1.6875$.
+Unlike $x_E$, the exit point $x_m$, and hence, the curves in Fig. \ref{Hofdata4} depend on $Z_{eff}$.
 The difference to the former case (linear dependence) is not remarkable, although $x_m$ is noticeably smaller.
-Moreover, from fig \ref{Hofdata4} it is difficult to judge whether $x_m$ actually determines the exit point.
-Nevertheless, from the good agreement of $ \tau_{dion}, \tau_{sym}$ with the experimental data (as seen in fig \ref{Hofdata2}) for $Z_{eff}$ values larger than $1.0$, i.e. $Z_{eff}=1.6875, 1.344$, we think that the traversed distance by the ionized electron should not be too large (not too far from the nucleus.)
-Since $x_m$ is significantly smaller than $x_E$ (eq \ref{xe}), most likely that the actual exit point is rather close to $x_m$.
-See further below sec \ref{sec:ir}.
-We think that in the nonadiabatic case $x_m$ is more reliable since the electron moves towards the maximum of the effective potential or the top of the barrier by absorbing photons via the vertical channel \cite{Ivanov:2005}.
+In addition, it is difficult to judge from Fig. \ref{Hofdata4} whether $x_m$ actually determines the exit point.
+Nevertheless, from the good agreement of $\tau_{dion}, \tau_{sym}$ with the experimental data (as seen in Fig. \ref{Hofdata2}) for $Z_{eff}$ values larger than $1.0$, i.e. $Z_{eff}=1.6875, 1.344$, we think that the traversed distance by the ionized electron should not be too large (not too far from the nucleus.)
+Since $x_m$ is smaller than $x_E$ (eq \ref{xe}), the actual exit point is most likely close to $x_m$, see further below sec. \ref{sec:ir}.
 This is unlike the adiabatic case, where no photon absorption is involved in the tunneling process.
-In the later case the horizontal channel dominates the process of tunneling (tunnel-ionization) \cite{Ivanov:2005}.
-Finally, the so-called classical exit point $x_C$ is by no mean a correct choice (compare fig \ref{Hofdata1}), see also \cite{Kullie:20182} for the adiabatic case.
-Indeed, it is easy to see from the barrier width $d_B=\frac{\delta_z}{F}=\frac{I_p}{F}\sqrt{1-4Z_{eff} F/I_{p}^{2}} =x_C\sqrt{1-F/F_a}$ that $x_C§$ is modified by a factor, which becomes approximately unity for small field strength $\lim_{F\to 0} \sqrt{1-F/F_a} \rightarrow 1$.
-Hence, the so-called classical barrier width is justified only for $F<<F_a$.
-To conclude, we think that in the nonadiabatic case the exit point of the field-ionized electron is closer to $x_m$.
+In the later case, the horizontal channel dominates the process of tunneling (tunnel-ionization) \cite{Ivanov:2005}.
+Finally, the so-called classical exit point $x_C$ is by no mean a correct choice (compare Fig. \ref{Hofdata1}), see also \cite{Kullie:20182} for the adiabatic case.
+Indeed, it is easy to see from the barrier width, $d_B=\frac{\delta_z}{F}=\frac{I_p}{F}\sqrt{1-4Z_{eff} F/I_{p}^{2}} =x_C\sqrt{1-F/F_a}$ that $x_C$ is modified by a factor that becomes approximately unity for small field strength, $\lim_{F\to 0} \sqrt{1-F/F_a}\rightarrow 1$.
+Hence, the so-called classical barrier width is justified only for $F\ll F_a$ ($\gamma_K\gg 1$).
+To conclude, it is difficult to determine the ``correct'' exit point with our approach.
+In the nonadiabatic case, one finds that the exit point of the field-ionized electron is close to $x_m=\sqrt{Z_{eff}/F}$, but $x_E=I_p/(2F)=(1/2)x_C$ is also not excluded.
+In any case, it is in a range between $x_m$ and $x_E$, see further below, and not $x_C=I_p/F$ as usually done, e.g. \cite{Hofmann:2019}.